gophernicus/gophernicus/README.md

 # Gophernicus

-Version 3.0.1
+Latest stable release: Version 3.0.1

-Development!
+NOTE: The master branch is rolling Development!
 DO NOT USE unless you want fiery dragons!
 (you probably want to `git checkout 3.0.1`)

 *Copyright (c) 2009-2018 Kim Holviala*